Sandalorian/vagrant_machines/ActiveDirectory/Windows-2016-std/README.md

 5. Creates two OU's: Alfresco-Users and Alfresco-Groups
 6. Creates test user's in Alfresco-Users OU
 7. Creates a Kerberos delegated account and associated keytab file
+8. Creates a user account that can be used for ldap synchronisation

 ## Geting Started